 |Study Music (BSc Social Sciences) as a Minor with one of the following:|

 The UCD School of Music operates Erasmus exchange programmes with universities in:

 Non-EU exchange opportunities include:

-The School of Music offers over forty performance scholarships each academic year.
-Details on criteria and auditions for these scholarships can be found on our website.
+The School of Music offers over forty performance scholarships each academic year, including with the UCD Choral Scholars and the UCD Symphony Orchestra.
+Scholars regularly perform on radio, TV and at major events.
+Details on criteria and auditions can be found on our website.

 Music graduates often pursue further study.
 The UCD School of Music offers a taught MMus in Music & Culture, plus research-based MLitt and PhD programmes.

 “Studying music at UCD has shaped me into a well-rounded musician.
 The music faculty has broadened my horizons, by bringing me in touch with different cultures and genres of music across various eras.
 The support I received from the academic and administrative staff was brilliant.
 The third-year final recital allowed me to break my boundaries as a musician, by being able to perform both the piano and flute.
 As a trumpeter of the UCD Symphony Orchestra, I have performed in many major venues.
 When I complete my BMus, I am excited to embark on postgraduate studies at the University of Cambridge.”